 The Legacy Trail is a multi-use, non-motorized trail that supports a wide diversity of users.
 You are likely to encounter people of all ages and levels of fitness: walkers, rollerbladers, skateboarders, elliptical cyclists, two-, three-, and four-wheel bicyclists, dog walkers, wildlife viewers, and anglers.
 All have equal rights to use the trail.

 Share the Legacy!

-* Walk on the far right, like you would driving a car on the road.
+- Walk on the far right side of the trail, as you would if you were walking on a road with vehicle traffic.
 Walk no more than two abreast.

-* Dogs must be on a 6′ maximum leash.
-Best practice is to have the dog on your right side, between you and the gravel side of the path.
-Dogs on your left side, between you and the center line of the trail, should be kept on a shorter leash and never allowed to stray beyond the center line of the trail.
+- Dogs must be on a six-foot maximum leash.
+Best practice is to have the dog on your right side, between you and the gravel/grass side of the path.
+Dogs on your left side should be kept on a shorter leash and never allowed to stray beyond the center line of the trail.

-* Wear a helmet for protection, have some form of identification and emergency contact information, and carry a cell pone.
+- Wear a helmet for protection, and carry some form of identification, emergency contact information, and a cell phone.

-* Provide an audible warning (e.g., announce “on your left,” or ring a cycling bell before passing other cyclists or pedestrians.
+- Provide an audible warning (e.g., ring your bicycle bell or announce “on your left” before passing other cyclists or pedestrians).

-* Form a single file line when approaching other trail users.
+Form a single file line when passing or approaching other trail users.